enlomy/libraiger/README.md

 * Tech Advisor
 ----------------------------------------------------

-My clients’ happiness is the real provement of my efforts, and it is a motivation to boost myself."
+<b>My clients’ happiness is the real provement of my efforts, and it is a motivation to boost myself</b>

 Sr Fullstack & AI developer, boasting a professional journey with more than 7 years.
 In personal life, I am maintaining a calm and kind manner.